Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

 #### Create a client using Azure Active Directory authentication

-You can also create a `SearchClient`, `SearchIndexClient` or `SearchIndexerClient` using Azure Active Directory (AAD) authentication.
+You can also create a `SearchClient`, `SearchIndexClient`, or `SearchIndexerClient` using Azure Active Directory (AAD) authentication.
 Your user or service principal must be assigned the "Search Index Data Reader" role.
 Using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/README.md#defaultazurecredential) you can authenticate a service using Managed Identity or a service principal, authenticate as a developer working on an application, and more all without changing code.
 Please refer the [documentation](https://learn.microsoft.com/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal) for instructions on how to connect to Azure Cognitive Search using Azure role-based access control (Azure RBAC).

 Before you can use the `DefaultAzureCredential`, or any credential type from [Azure.Identity](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/README.md), you'll first need to [install the Azure.Identity package](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/README.md#install-the-package).